-- 4. To select Smart Protection Server, you must configure it. - a.
-Specify the Smart Protection Server IP address or fully qualified domain name and port number.
+- 4. If you select Smart Protection Server, configure the following settings: - Specify the Smart Protection Server IP address or fully qualified domain name and port number.

 Obtain the IP address by going to Smart Protection > Reputation Services > Web Reputation on the Smart Protection Server console.